 I’ve had my eye on Danner’s popular Mountain Light boot for a few years now, and this Winter I decided to give them a try.
 For the past two seasons, I’ve been wearing L.L.
 Bean boots and was growing tired of their clunky feel.

-On the second day wearing them, we got hit with a big snowstorm.
+On the second day wearing the boots, we got hit with a big snowstorm.
 I spent the night shoveling heavy snow and walking through knee-deep drifts, and at the time I thought the boots performed well.

 In the weeks the followed the snowstorm, our urban terrain transformed into a slushy, icy mix.
 That’s when I began to notice issues with this particular pair of Mountain Light boots.

 I actually fell on the sidewalk twice within a week of that big snowfall.
 In the following weeks, I caught myself numerous times, narrowly avoiding embarrassment or injury.

 The boots are equipped with relatively hard Vibram “1276 Sierra Olive” lug sole.
 While it’s a high quality sole and durable, it seems better suited for Autumn conditions.
-On snow-covered ice, it almost feels like walking around in plastic ski boots.
+On snow-covered ice, the sole almost feels like walking around in plastic ski boots.